kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

   after the additional arguments are appended.

-* this KEP reserves another name in the extensions, `multicluster.x-k8s.io/clusterprofiles/auth/exec/additional-envs`, which holds additional environment variables that need to be supplied upon calling the exec plugin when the Cluster Profile API and community-provided library are used for authentication.
+* this KEP reserves another name in the extensions, `multicluster.x-k8s.io/clusterprofiles/auth/exec/additional-envs`, which holds additional environment variables that would be supplied upon calling the exec plugin when the Cluster Profile API and community-provided library are used for authentication.

   If an extension under this name is present, the community-provided library will extract the data, and add the additional